ivangoncharuk/ivangoncharuk.github.io/content/linux-study/unix_style_file_perms.md

 # Outcome

-- Know at a glance how rwx maps to octal digits.
+- Understand how rwx maps to octal digits.
-- Set, fix, and audit permissions quickly (chmod, chown, setfacl).
+- Set, fix, and audit permissions quickly using:
+    - chmod
+    - chown
+    - setfacl
 - Remember what SUID / SGID / sticky and ACL do without Googling.

 ---